-The front of the socket has seven jaws and five spring-loaded contact pistons.
+The front of the socket has eight jaws and two spring-loaded contact pistons.
 The pistons are actuated by the meter's middle lugs.
-A spring contact at the 6 o'clock position is also provided for 12S meters.
 The meter under test is entirely controlled by the socket.
 No setup wiring is needed.

 The socket has a dead-front design for safer operation.
 The front jaws of the socket only become live when a meter is inserted.
 See Appendix A for all technical specifications.